thirdweb-dev/modular-contracts/README.md

 The purpose of hooks is to allow developers to extend their contract's functionality by running custom logic right before a token is minted, transferred, burned, or approved, or for returning a token's metadata or royalty info.

-There is a fixed, defined set of 6 hooks:
+For example, there is a fixed, defined set of 6 ERC-721 hooks:

 - **BeforeMint**: called before a token is minted in the ERC721Core.mint call.
 - **BeforeTransfer**: called before a token is transferred in the ERC721.transferFrom call.
 - **BeforeBurn**: called before a token is burned in the ERC721.burn call.
-- **BeforeApprove**: called before the ERC721.approve call.
+- **BeforeApprove**: called before the ERC721.approve and ERC721.setApprovalForAll call.
 - **Token URI**: called when the ERC721Metadata.tokenURI function is called.
 - **Royalty**: called when the ERC2981.royaltyInfo function is called.